 A list of material I've read that has greatly influenced my thinking and worldview.

-While the majority of these are books, I've also included other writing that has impacted me.
+While many of these are books, I've also included other writing that has impacted me.

 All Time Favorites